 Component 1.
-Institutional strengthening for the sustainable and resilient management of the fisheries sector (IDB: US\$ 4,549,288).
-To support scientific evidence-based decision-making; better accountability to third parties; and more efficient public services provision at MBECA and the Fisheries Department (FD); it will finance the following:
+Enabling environment for the sustainable and resilient management of the fisheries sector (IDB: US\$4,549,288).
+To support scientific evidence-based decision-making; better accountability to third parties; and more efficient public services provision at MBECA and BFD, the project will finance the following: